 What is Stop Journey?

-As the name suggests, Stop Journey terminates the execution of a journey from the point at which it is placed by the user.
-Stop Journey can be placed between the simple actions, conditioning actions, or looping actions as per the user's business requirement.
+As the name suggests, the Stop Journey action terminates the execution of a journey from the point at which it is placed by the user.
+The Stop Journey action can be placed anywhere in the Steps section i.e., between simple actions, or within business logics such as if condition, if-else condition, for-each condition, or try-catch block depending on what the user's business requirement is.

 Benefits of using Stop Journey

 A journey could have more than 100 actions in it.
-The more extensive the journey is, the more load it will cause on the server.
-Using Stop Journey to make the execution flow stop after a desired condition has been met, will help in reducing the load on the server thus reducing redundancies.
+The more extensive the journey is, the execution and response time will get long.
+Using Stop Journey makes the execution flow stop after a desired condition has been met, thus helping in reducing execution time and getting faster responses.

 For a better understanding of the working of Stop Journey, here's a small use case illustrated.